geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Okay.

 ##### **Chenyu** [[00:06:46](https://www.youtube.com/watch?v=sc6cckdAXy8&t=406)]
 Yeah, I will look into like the same or similar parameters for the B run.
 I will Day recruited a B run for quality and add some defaults.
 For now, those scripts was using a default from 405.
-So loc.." construocation avi." hyperparametrics are off.
+So loc. " construocation avi." hyperparametrics are off.

 ##### **Geohot** [[00:07:04](https://www.youtube.com/watch?v=sc6cckdAXy8&t=424)]
-I mean,унit'd be nice to get a qualifying run if it's not too hard for AP as well.
+I mean,it'd be nice to get a qualifying run if it's not too hard for AP as well.
 I mean,aslf only takes some time should be fun.
 Yeah, I mean, pretty, pretty fast, though, right?
 Like how fast are people getting it.

 ##### **Geohot** [[00:07:21](https://www.youtube.com/watch?v=sc6cckdAXy8&t=441)]
 I guess we're only using one pack of zero and to 312, GPU now.